The best filmmaking is the filmmaking you don’t notice.

 Here’s a general principle that will make you a better filmmaker: study anime religiously.

-Not for the stories or the style, but for the economy of movement.
+Watch for the economy of movement.

 Anime teaches you something live-action filmmakers rarely learn: how to convey maximum information with minimum gesture.
 This isn’t an aesthetic choice.
 It’s a byproduct of how anime is produced.